MattiaTinfena/AdvancedRobotProgramming-Assignment/README.md

 The primitives of the blackboard are the following:
 - File Manipulation: Functions like fopen(), fwrite(), and fclose() are used to open a log file, write messages, and close it.
-- select(): Monitors multiple file descriptors for readiness.
 - Process Management and Signal Handling:
     - writePid(), which retrieves the process ID using getpid().
-    - Process Management & Signal Handling: sigaction() handles signals from the watchdog (WD), manages termination cleanup, and detects window resizing.
+    - sigaction() handles signals from the watchdog (WD), manages termination cleanup, and detects window resizing.
+    - kill() sends a signal to the watchdog
+    - sigset_t mask ensures safe signal handling with pselect() and sigfillset(&mask) blocks all signals during pselect().
 - Interprocess Communication (IPC) via Pipes:
     - write() and read() facilitate data exchange between processes.
 - UI Handling with Ncurses:
     - initscr(), start_color(), curs_set(0), noecho(), cbreak() configure input and display settings.
     - getmaxyx() retrieves terminal size for dynamic UI.
     - newwin(), box(), wrefresh(), mvwprintw(), and werase() manage windows and content rendering.

 ### Watchdog
 The watchdog continuously monitors system activity, detecting inactivity and triggering alerts when no computations occur.
 If necessary, it can halt the system to maintain proper functionality.
 It periodically sends a SIGUSR1 signal to all monitored processes to verify their responsiveness.
 If a process fails to respond, the watchdog logs the issue and terminates the unresponsive process.